ZaeRhodes/ZaeRhodes/README.md

 - 👋 Hi, I’m @ZaeRhodes
 - 👀 I’m interested in becoming a Software Engineer!
 - 🌱 I’m currently studying Software Engineering at Western Governors University!
-- 👨🏾‍💻 I’m looking to collaborate on any projects.
+- 👨🏾‍💻 Willing to collaborate on any projects.
 - 📫 Reach me @ Isaiahrhodes54@gmail.com
 -